Playlist: 18 of the Best Ever Songs About Gambling

 This is Jerry Garcia at his very best outside of Grateful Dead.
 Any bettor who has a history of frequenting land-based gambling dens will relate to lines like ‘I been gamblin' hereabouts for ten good solid years, if I told you all that went down it would burn off both of your ears’.
 One for the purists.

 You have to read between the lines a little to see this as a gambling song, but the undertones are there.
 Atlantic City is, of course, one of the world’s greatest gambling havens.
 ‘There's winners and there's losers, and I am south of the line’ writes The Boss.
 It’s mainly about a working-class man down on his luck, edging towards organised crime to make ends meet.
 If that isn’t a gamble, I don’t know what is.

 To be honest, I wasn’t even going to include this track on the list because – much like Motörhead’s Ace of Spades – it’s played out and a bit too obvious.
-But with Kenny Rogers having recently departed us, who am I to leave this classic out of a gambling playlist?
+But with Kenny Rogers having now departed us, who am I to leave this masterpiece out of a gambling playlist?
 The song itself needs no introduction and remains an all-time country classic.

 Never will a song ever capture the glamour and glitz of Las Vegas more so than this classic from Elvis Presley.
-Not quite as played out as Ace of Spades or The Gambler, but if you’ve heard enough of the original, listen to the punk version by Dead Kennedys or if you want more Springsteen, check out his take on this.
+Not quite as played out as Ace of Spades or The Gambler, but if you’ve heard enough of the original, listen to the punk version by Dead Kennedys or if you want more Springsteen, check out his take on Viva Las Vegas.